-The Company is authorized to issue an unlimited number of Common Shares, of which there were 47,421,219 Common Shares issued and outstanding as of December 31, 2023 and 47,750,932 Common Shares issued and outstanding as of the date of this AIF.
+The Company is authorized to issue an unlimited number of Common Shares, of which there were 52,704,753 Common Shares issued and outstanding as at December 31, 2024 and 52,841,027 Common Shares issued and outstanding as of the date of this AIF.

 The Common Shares are not subject to any future call or assessment and do not have any pre-emptive, conversion or redemption rights, and all have equal voting rights.
 There are no special rights or restrictions of any nature attached to any of the Common Shares, all of which rank equally as to all benefits which might accrue to the holders of the Common Shares.
 All holders of Common Shares are entitled to receive notice of, attend and vote at any meeting to be convened by the Company.
-At any meeting, subject to the restrictions on joint registered owners of Common Shares, every Shareholder has one vote for each

-Common Share of which he/she is the registered owner.
+At any meeting, subject to the restrictions on joint registered owners of Common Shares, every Shareholder has one vote for each Common Share of which he/she is the registered owner.
 Voting rights may be exercised in person or by proxy.